 Competition for maritime space – for renewable energy equipment, aquaculture and other uses – has highlighted the need to manage our waters more coherently.
 Maritime spatial planning (MSP) works across borders and sectors to ensure human activities at sea take place in an efficient, safe and sustainable way.
 That is why the European Parliament and the Council have adopted legislation to create a common framework for maritime spatial planning in Europe.

-2021: Deadline for the establishment of maritime spatial plans
+2014: Adoption of the directive2016: Deadline for transposition and designation of competent authorities2021: Deadline for the establishment of maritime spatial plans

 The Assistance Mechanism for MSP was launched in 2016 to provide administrative and technical support to EU countries in implementing the MSP legislation.
 The project manages a website featuring information on existing MSP practices, processes and projects, a question and answer service, technical studies and a focal point service for EU countries.

 Funding MSP cross-border projects

 These EU-funded projects are designed to facilitate cooperation between EU countries in the management of maritime space and, since 2015, to support the implementation of the MSP legislation.

 In order to learn from MSP worldwide, we have launched a study on international best practices for cross-border MSP.